 The second was designed in 1872 by another celebrated architect, Owen Jones.
 He was responsible for much of the decorative furnishings and interior panelling that are still on show in the house today, including the hand-painted Peacock wallpaper in one of the first floor rooms.
 Jones compiled the influential ‘Grammar of Ornament’ in 1856, noting that “form without colour is like a body without a soul”.
 This philosophy has guided our choice of colour throughout Eynsham Hall.

 Eynsham Hall was rebuilt in 1908 by architect Sir Ernest George.
 His practice was known as ‘the Eton of architects’, his speciality was Elizabethan-style buildings.
 His interiors for Eynsham Hall were finely decorated in Jacobean style, complete with oak panelling, stone fireplaces salvaged from French châteaux and plasterwork ceilings in the Inigo Jones style.

 The impressive dogleg staircase was crafted by master wood carver, James Webb.
 His trademark was to place a halfpenny, alongside his initials, into a joint in the woodwork.
 Despite its period appearance, Eynsham Hall was a modern home boasting its own waterworks, gas plant, electricity station and private telephone links to all parts of the estate.

 For 35 years from 1946, Eynsham Hall was a District Police Training Academy.
 Thousands of Police Constableecruits passed through Eynsham Hall’s doors and many return to reminisce about their first taste of police life.

-In 2005 Eynsham Hall was acquired by the Cathedral Group, who has put in place a major investment program for the refurbishment and further development of the Hall and grounds.
+In 1981, the Hall became a dedicated conference and training centre and in 2005, the property was acquired by the Cathedral Group, who put in place a major investment programme for the refurbishment and further development of the Hall and grounds.